 The Perks of HSBC World Elite

-There are some other great things about the HSBC World Elite that makes it a great travel card (again, a bit of a moot point right now with all the travel restrictions and recommendations not to travel).
+There are some other great things about the HSBC World Elite that makes it a great travel card- this is one of the main reason I signed up (and it’s not just for the welcome bonus).

-The other amazing perk is the $100 annual travel enhancement credit.
-This is applied when you first sign up for the card and you will get another $100 available each year after.
-The travel enhancement credit includes: Airline seat upgrades, airline baggage fees and airport lounge passes.
-That’s an amazing deal because many airlines charge for baggage nowadays.
-The only downside is during COVID there’s probably not much airplane travel going on.
+The other amazing perk is the $100 CAD annual travel enhancement credit.
+This is applied when you first sign up for the card and you will get another $100 available on your credit card annivesary.

-There is also Worldwide Emergency Travel Medical Insurance with this card for the primary cardholder and anyone traveling with you, up to $1,000,000 each and coverage is for 31 days (if you are under 65) which is pretty good.
+There is also Worldwide Emergency Travel Medical Insurance with this card for the primary cardholder and spouse, up to $1,000,000 each and coverage is for 31 days (if you are under 65) which is pretty good.
 Interestingly this is not available if you are traveling in Cuba.

 Purchase Assurance and Extended Warranty Coverage is also available, though this is pretty standard with more premium cards.
 So if there’s loss, damage, or theft on what you purchased within 90 days, you can claim Purchase Protection.
 Also, for any warranties you have, HSBC will extend it for another year, though you have to purchase on the card to get these benefits.